gojko/bugmagnet/README.md

 ##Features

 * Convenient access to common boundaries and edge cases for exploratory testing
+* Extend it with your own config files easily
 * Works on input fields, text areas, content editable DIVs
 * Works on multi-frame pages, but only if they are from the same domain
 * Only works in Chrome and Firefox